In business, it’s common to see and hear people use the terms ‘procurement’ and ‘purchasing’ interchangeably.

 Procurement is an umbrella term referring to the sourcing, negotiation, and selection of goods and services, usually those that are of a greater importance to an organisation.

 Procurement is much more than just purchasing.
-The procurement process goes beyond simply acquiring goods and services, and involves:

-- Sourcing and maintaining relationships with suppliers
+- Identifying and selecting suppliers

 When we break procurement down into these steps, it’s easy to see the reason for confusion: purchasing just happens to be a part of the procurement process.